 Read Zsolt Bugarszki's article about his "Expectation to Turn the University Into a Creative Hub".

 Matthew Crandall is an associate professor of international relations and the curator for the international relations’ MA program.
-Matthew Crandall is from United States and has studies in different universities both in USA and Estonia.
+Matthew Crandall is from the United States and has studied in different universities both in USA and Estonia.
 He teaches introductions to international affairs, organisations and security but also more complex courses based on his main interests that include small states, their security and security theories and issues in general.

 - Completed Secondary Education or the equivalent

 - Proof of English Proficiency